 Return of Title IV Funds

 When a student applies for federal financial aid, a statement is signed that funds will be used for educational purposes only.
-Therefore, in accordance with CRF §668.22, if a student withdraws prior to completion of payment period or period of enrollment, a portion of the funds received may have to be returned.
+Therefore, in accordance with CFR §668.22, if a student withdraws prior to completion of payment period or period of enrollment, a portion of the funds received may have to be returned.
 The University will calculate the amount to be returned to the Title IV, HEA federal fund programs.
 Students may request a copy of the R2T4 calculation worksheet from the Financial Aid Office by email at email@example.com or by mail at HUHS, Financial Aid Office, 118 Legacy View Way, Knoxville, TN 37918.

 Repayment of Title IV funds will be required when aid has been disbursed to a student from financial aid funds in excess of the amount of aid the student earned during the term.
-Title IV funds refers to the federal financial aid programs authorized under the Higher Education Act of 1965, as amended, and includes the following programs at HUHS: Federal Pell Grant and Federal Direct Loan Program.
+Title IV funds refers to the federal financial aid programs authorized under the Higher Education Act of 1965, as amended, and includes the following programs at HUHS: Federal Pell Grant and Federal Direct Loan.
 These policies are effective only if the student completely terminates their enrollment by official withdrawal, is dismissed from classes, stops attending classes without an official withdrawal before completing more than 60% of the enrollment period or fails all courses at the end of the semester.

 Withdrawal from Program